Skip to main content

 1 Why Accurate Timber Cost Calculations Matter

-• Compare suppliers effectively when you know your exact requirements
+• Compare suppliers effectively when you know your exact requirements — you can send the same cutting list to several places and see who gives the best value

-• Plan projects with realistic cost expectations
+• Plan projects with realistic cost expectations, so you’re not caught off guard halfway through

-• Avoid project delays caused by insufficient materials
+• Avoid project delays caused by insufficient materials arriving too late

 2 Understanding Timber Pricing Structures

-• Per cubic meter (m³): Most common for bulk purchases
+• Per cubic meter (m³): Most common for bulk purchases and structural timber.
+This is the standard way sawmills and larger timber yards quote their prices.

 Timber Price Calculator